mjdamgaard/UP-Web-Project/README.md

-This, as the reader might have experienced as well, means that conventional folksonomy systems are quite unreliable: Entities often get tags that does not fit them at all, and far from all entities for which a given tag might be relevant for will have that tag.
+This, as the reader might have experienced as well, means that conventional folksonomy systems are quite unreliable: Entities often get tags that does not fit them at all, and far from all entities for which a given tag might be relevant will have that tag.

 Furthermore, the conventional folksonomy systems are not at all able to give the users a good idea of the *degree* to which the tags fit en entity.
 For